Quick Answer

 Japan generally accepts only the International Driving Permit issued under the 1949 Geneva Convention.

-If your country falls under the translation route, you may not need that type of IDP at all.
+If your country or region falls under the translation route, you may not need that type of IDP at all.
 In that case, your original license and an official Japanese translation are what matter.

 If you want to avoid problems at the rental counter, the safest approach is to confirm your route first, prepare the correct original documents, and only then move on to choosing a rental company.